In German, baden means “to bathe”. So, the German town of Baden-Baden is literally named Bathing-Bathing.

 Friedrichsbad bills itself as a Roman-Irish bathhouse.
 The classically-inspired building dates back almost 150 years, and the interior of the spa is an unusual combination of Neoclassical design (there are lots of naked Greek- and Roman-style statues) and what I would describe as Soviet medical utilitarianism (even though Baden-Baden was never in East Germany).

-Inside the building there are two sets of facilities laid out in a perfect mirror image of one another – this allows men and women to spa separately on Monday, Thursday and Saturday (as of early 2018) and together on the other days of the week.
+Inside the building there are two sets of facilities laid out in a perfect mirror image of one another – this allows men and women to spa separately on Monday, Thursday and Saturday (as of early 2018) and enjoy a coed spa experience on the other days of the week.

 Why separate men and women?
 Because Friedrichsbad, like most other German spas, is a strictly-enforced “textile-free” zone where no clothing is permitted.
 If you’re not familiar with textile-free spas it can seem a little bit strange at first, but after a few minutes of soaking in the warm, mineral-rich waters you’ll forget all about your body and your clothing (or the lack thereof!).